ShivamTOfficial/CoVid-19_SQLAnalysis/Resources/Readme.md

 # Hey There,
 ### In this Folder you will Find

-1. The two .csv files used to work on the data </br>
+1. The two .csv files used for data analysis </br>
    a) casualties_n_cases.csv </br>
    b) vaccinated.csv
 2. One .pbix file which I used to visualize my findings.